Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

     It is held on the object in the :attr:`_data` attribute as a list of tuples but this is not considered public, and so to work with the data you should convert it to your desired output format.
-    The only format currently supported is a Pandas :class:`DataFrame` but other formats will be added in future.
+    The only format currently supported is a Pandas :class:`DataFrame`.

 .. method:: to_df()

     Return the data as a Pandas :class:`DataFrame`.

-    Currently, the :class:`DataFrame` is configured such that:
+    The :class:`DataFrame` is configured such that:

         * the *index* is a :class:`RangeIndex`
         * the *columns* are the variable descriptions